Personal Property Tax Information

-If you moved to Prince William County from another Virginia jurisdiction
+If you move to Prince William County from another Virginia jurisdiction

 If you have recently moved from another state

 , please register with the Virginia Department of Motor Vehicles (DMV)

 , then call the County at 703-792-6710.
-New residence must report within 60 days of moving to the County to avoid being assessed a late filing penalty.
+New residents must report within 60 days of moving to the County to avoid being assessed a late filing penalty.

 Active duty and retired military personnel may be eligible for personal property tax relief.
 Visit the Military Personnel Exemption page for more information.